LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 ![Edit profile page](assets/edit-profile-page.png)

-1. First let's write our logic for profile that we can later use in profile view.
-Create new `src/hooks/useProfile.jsx` hook with following content.
+1. First let's write our logic for a profile that we can later use in the profile view.
+Create a new `src/hooks/useProfile.jsx` hook with the following content.

 ```jsx
 import { useState, useEffect } from 'react'